danrouse/bsq-zenjeqt/README.md

 3. In `InstallBindings`, call Zenject's binding methods like normal,
 4. Register the `Installer` with using Zenjeqtor's `OnX` methods, such as `OnApp`, `OnMenu`, or `OnGame`.

-For basic examples, see the implementations in [this repo's test/ directory](test/).
+For basic examples, see the implementations in [this repo's `test` directory](test/).

+For more detailed information on Zenject itself, check out [the SiraUtil README](https://github.com/Auros/SiraUtil/blob/master/README.md#zenject).

 ## Credits